Breaking Tradition: The Future of Package Management with Kubernetes

 by Vibhas Kumar — Oct 14, 2021

 Hello, KubeCon + CloudNativeCon attendees!
 We were thrilled to share Carvel on the keynote stage with you all.
+You now can watch the recording of the keyenote presentation on CNCF’s YouTube channel.
 This blog post will help you learn more and get started with Carvel’s package manager, kapp-controller.

 The Future of Package Management ¶

 Package management on Kubernetes should be simple and without any thorns.
 Earlier this year we introduced kapp-controller as a package manager for Kubernetes focusing on the following two key principles: